-Because subscribers purchase from you so often, you have the opportunity to collect rich data on their behavior and preferences.
+Because subscribers purchase from you so often, you have the opportunity to collect rich data on their behaviour and preferences.

-You can use this data to drive more personalized shopping experiences, which then drives customer loyalty.
+You can use this data to drive more personalised shopping experiences, which then drives customer loyalty.

 For example, if a health and beauty subscriber routinely buys the same shade of lipstick, offer them a surprise discount on that shade when a shipment coincides with their birthday month.

 Challenge #1: High churn rate